palakchoudhary062/MrandmrssmithScrapping/README.md

   To run the script, you need to install -
 - cloudscraper
--   [you can install it via pip install cloudscraper]
+   you can install it via:- pip install cloudscraper
 - bs4
 - lxml